 - Glenridge Pharmaceuticals LLC v.
 Questcor Pharmaceuticals, Inc., et al. (Santa Clara Sup.
 Ct.).
 On eve of trial, successfully settled breach of contract claims and breach of fiduciary duty counterclaims arising out of pharmaceutical licensing agreement.

 - Cigna Health & Life Ins.
 Co. v.
 Health Diagnostic Laboratory (D. Conn.).
 Obtained dismissal of litigation against HDL over purported ERISA violations in connection with health-care claims reimbursement practices and procedures.

-- Represented a prominent venture capital firm against multiple employment discrimination claims, including discrimination in the allocation of carried interest and promotion within the partnership ranks.
+- Represented a prominent Silicon Valley venture capital firm against multiple employment discrimination claims, including discrimination in the allocation of carried interest and promotion within the partnership ranks.

-- Representing multinational medical device manufacturer in connection with two whistleblower retaliation actions filed under the False Claims Act and state law in the Northern District of California.
-Case has successfully been stayed.
+- Represented multinational medical device manufacturer in connection with two whistleblower retaliation actions filed under the False Claims Act and state law in the Northern District of California.
+Cases settled on mutually agreeable terms.

 - Represented a data security company against alleged Dodd-Frank whistleblower claims pertaining to gun-jumping and other SEC violations in the build-up to its IPO.

 - Representing economic consultancy in litigation seeking to enjoin enforcement of competitor’s restrictive employment covenants in violation of California law.